Schafer: How Kinetic, a new networking site from Minnesota, aims to stand out

 "I really didn't understand what the hell it was," he said, upon running across Kinetic last year, then still in test mode.
 "I was really confused, and slightly concerned, but I went ahead."

-The first person Wozniak got introduced to by Kinetic — and chosen by Kinetic — was an impressively smart tech executive who even raised the possibility of a full-time job.
+The first person Wozniak was introduced to by Kinetic — and chosen by Kinetic — was an impressively smart tech executive who even raised the possibility of a full-time job.

 "And I realized, wow, I get to do this once a week," Wozniak said.
 "And all it really costs me is my time."